In brief

 This website is a notebook for anything I feel like writing down.
 Most often, I feel like writing down thoughts about building things, or documentation for stuff I’m currently building.
 Entries grouped by subject matter can be found in the Index section of the website for quick reference.

-Long winded thoughts, May 2026
+Long winded thoughts, May 2026, edited in June

 The old portfolio was based on a bootstrap template that I didn’t write, I wanted to more completely own and define the look and feel of the website.